mattmahn/ieeextreme-scrumbags/README.md

 of IEEE, so I suppose these solutions belong to them.

-The problem statements belong entirely to IEEEXtreme, they were simply copy-and-pasted and had some Markddown formatting put back in.
+The problem statements belong entirely to IEEEXtreme, they were simply copy-and-pasted and had some Markdown formatting put back in.

 [ieeex 10]: http://www.ieee.org/membership_services/membership/students/competitions/xtreme/index.html